chsc/laserg/README.md

 Process for PCBs
 ----------------

-* USe the plotting dialog to export the layers of your KiCad board to SVG.
+* Use the plotting dialog to export the layers of your KiCad board to SVG.

   Select at least the follwing outputs:
   * Edge cuts (used to calculate the board size)